josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

     s[n] = l[n] + ir[n]

-Notice that if we use the interleaved complex format of (real, imag, real, imag), regular interleaved stereo audio samples fit perfectly into this impl already!
+Notice that if we use the interleaved complex format of (real, imag, real, imag), regular interleaved stereo audio samples fit perfectly into this model already!
 If we take the FFT, we get

     S[k] = L[k] + iR[k]